gcallah/Rationalism/md/HyperCritical.md

 Gene Callahan

+"we‘re sick and tired of your ism schism game￼"

+"Midnight on a carousel ride
+Reaching for that gold ring
+Down inside
+Never could reach it
+Just slips away
+When I try"
+￼￼
+Man sits on a moving swing, rising at one moment so high that he feels he can nearly touch heaven, dipping so low at the next that he Is singed by the flames of hell. ￼ This is what Plato referred to as the metaxy, the "in-between" of human existence.
+How great is the temptation, at the top of the arc, to try to seize hold of that paradise so near.￼￼

+Truth is only intrasystemic... first you must accept the premises, then discuss its content — V. Pg 236 Drama

+If you do not accept the premises of critical race theory, that cannot be
+discussed: you are simply branded a racist, and dismissed￼

+" to believe on insufficient evidence is a decision, it’s an immoral act to believe with insufficient evidence￼."
+V. 237

+" once this Mode of being￼ has been realized, it is as difficult to get out of it as it is to wake oneself up￼" V. quoting Sartre 238

+￼
+Whether Race has any biological reality is irrelevant to ethical and political questions, where the relevant question is "does it have any moral meaning?" but while dismissing Race as a biological characteristic, it is the critical race theory us who answer the latter question with a resounding "yes," in all of their condemnation of "whiteness."￼￼

+"Replacing the first reality of experience by the second reality of imaginative construction, and endowing￼ the imaginary reality with the appearance of truth by letting it absorb pieces of first reality"￼

+Voegelin, on Hegel, page 224￼

+"The fanaticism of smashing all establish social order, of removing all individual suspect of harboring order in their existence, and of annihilating every attempt at re-organization.
+Only by destroying something has this negative well the feeling of its own existence.
+Even if he believes to Willa positive state, as friends since the state of general quality...
+It does in fact not want its realization for that would reestablish the very order...
+From whose annihilation this negative freedom drives it self-consciousness" — Voegelin quoting Hegel, p.
+158 vol. 12

 Ideologies gain their plausibility because they have genuinely pointed at something that is really a sin, say "racism" or "capitalist exploitation."
 The